-Breaking: Scranton Diocese announces fund to compensate abuse victims.
+Breaking: Scranton Diocese announces fund to compensate abuse victims – if you are reporting abuse for the FIRST time, the deadline is July 31.
 Contact us to learn more or to submit a claim.

-Munley Law is here for you if you or your child is a victim of sexual abuse by a priest in the Scranton Diocese
+Munley Law Personal Injury Attorneys is here for you if you or your child is a victim of sexual abuse by a priest in the Scranton Diocese

 In August 2018, the Pennsylvania Office of the Attorney General issued an extensive and detailed report of its findings in the investigation of childhood sexual abuse by clergy in the Scranton Diocese of the Catholic Church.